ITR13/CobaltCoreShipLoader/how_to_install_nickel.md

 If the game loads without any errors the modloader is working.

 ## Transferring your save file from the vanilla game
 If you're on windows press windows+r and type in "%AppData%/CobaltCore" and hit run.
 This will open your vanilla save folder.
+If you're on linux, find your SteamLibrary folder, then go to compatdata/2179850/pfx/drive_c/users/steamuser/AppData/Roaming/CobaltCore/ inside it.
 For other platforms, please tell me so I can update the guide.
 ![Folder with Slot0, Slot1, Settings.json, and steam_autocloud.vdf in it](https://raw.githubusercontent.com/ITR13/CobaltCoreShipLoader/main/.readme/save_folder.png)
 Open your Nickel folder from before, and find the "ModSaves" folder.
 If you haven't run NickelLauncher.exe yet then you need to create this folder yourself.
 ![Folder with ModSaves marked](https://raw.githubusercontent.com/ITR13/CobaltCoreShipLoader/main/.readme/nickel_saves.png)